azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 -------------

 Enhance controls are meant for generating normals of inner details of the texture.
-But for 2D sprite, is usefull to give some bump effect from its edges.
+But for 2D sprite, is useful to give some bump effect from its edges.
 This means, make the sprite look like it has volume.
-This is made making a distance transform with the alpha mask of the texture, and using it as a heightmap for calculating the normal vectors.
+This is made by making a distance transform with the alpha mask of the texture, and using it as a heightmap for calculating the normal vectors.

-For this we use the controls under the *Bump* group, whic has four different controls. for a better understanding of this controls, lets put the *Enhance* controls in zero.
+For this, we use the controls under the *Bump* group, which has four different controls. for a better understanding of this controls, lets put the *Enhance* controls in zero.

 Height Control
 """"""""""""""

-This control makes the same effect like the one with the same name described in :ref:`enhance_controls`, but this time to the normals generated from the edge of the texture.
+This control makes the same effect as the one with the same name described in :ref:`enhance_controls`, but this time to the normals generated from the edge of the texture.